cvilsmeier/moni/README.md

     ping
         Ping the Monibot API.
 If an error occurs, moni will print that error.
-It it succeeds, moni will print nothing.
+If it succeeds, it will print nothing.

     watchdogs
         List heartbeat watchdogs.

+    watchdog <watchdogId>
+        Get heartbeat watchdog by id.

     heartbeat <watchdogId> [interval]
         Send a heartbeat.
 If interval is not specified, moni sends one heartbeat and exits.
 If interval is specified, moni will stay in the background and send heartbeats in that interval.
-Min. interval is 5m.
+Minimum interval is 5m.

     machines
         List machines.

+    machine <machineId>
+        Get machine by id.

     sample <machineId> <interval>
         Send resource usage (load/cpu/mem/disk) samples for machine.
         This command will stay in background and keep sampling in specified interval.
-Min. interval is 5m.
+Minimum interval is 5m.

     text <machineId> <filename>
         Send filename as text for machine.